apple/swift-protobuf/Documentation/API.md

 Proto enums are translated to Swift enums in a fairly straightforward manner.
 The resulting Swift enums conform to the `SwiftProtobuf.Enum` protocol which extends `RawRepresentable` with a `RawValue` of `Int`.

-The name of the Swift enum is copied directly from the name in the proto file, prefixed with the package name or the name from `option swift_prefix` as documented above for messages.
-If that name would cause problems for the generated code, the word `Enum` will be appended to the name.

-Proto2 enums simply have a case for each enum value.
+The generated Swift enum will have a case for each enum value in the proto file.
-Enum case names are converted from `UPPER_SNAKE_CASE` conventions in the proto file to `lowerCamelCase` in the Swift code.

-Note: In most cases where the resulting name would cause a problem in the generated Swift, the code generator will protect the enum case name by surrounding it with backticks.
-Sometimes, this is insufficient and the code generator will append an underscore `_` to the converted name.

 If deserialization encounters an unknown value, that value is either ignored (JSON) or handled as an unknown field (protobuf binary),